When it comes to divorce in Missouri, child custody is determined by considering what is in the best interests of the child.

 - How custody might affect their physical or emotional well-being

 Once these factors have all been examined closely, a judge will make the final decision.
-Typical decision include the custody rulings listed below.
+The typical decision includes the custody rulings listed below.

 - Joint physical custody to two parents